Primer: Welcome to the Zone

 Cantons and Forts

-The fortresses on the edge of the pit predate all the Zones and the cities and the alliances.
+The fortresses on the edge of the pit predate all the cantons/zones, the cities, and the alliances.
 The continued success of the fortresses protecting the world has allowed enough stability for the trade, industry, and politics to thrive.
+The terms canton and zone are interchangeable.
+The eight geographic areas are formally called cantons in the Concordance for Survival Treaty, but they are just as often referred to as zones.

-We name the Zones for political alliances, but always remember, the fortresses came first.
+Zones, cantons, political alliances... it's a bit of a mess to figure out what to call them, innit?
+Always remember, the fortresses came first.
 They are the foundation of our way of life.
-No fortresses and no armies?
+No fortresses?
+No armies?
 Then you don't get your fancy hedrons or crazy magitech and we would all be at war with each other again.

 The Northern Zone is home to an assembly of mages, heroes, and lords who balance their interests to make this canton one of the richest and most vibrant in the Zone.
 The the father of the Concordance, Chagroth Durinhelm, also known as the Navigator of Worlds plots a course through the Great Wheel using the Orrery of Worlds.